jenkinsci/rpi-build-status-plugin/README.md

 #Jenkins LedBorg Plugin

+Show build state via an LED on your Pi

-This project is for a Jenkins plugin to control the LedBorg module for the Raspberry Pi.
-It uses the pi4j / wiringpi libraries to drive the GPIO pins.
+This project is for a Jenkins plugin to control the [LedBorg](https://www.piborg.org/ledborg) module for the Raspberry Pi.
+It uses the [pi4j](http://pi4j.com/) / [wiringpi](http://wiringpi.com/) libraries to drive the GPIO pins.

 ##Build